 All asset owners owe local taxes on land and buildings.
 Exemptions may be available if the buildings serve a public or social interest.

 The land tax is determined on: (1) surface; (2) location (e.g., inside or outside the locality's borders); and (3) use category (e.g., constructions, agricultural), as all such are established by the local authorities.

 The tax on buildings is determined by the building category, namely 0.08–0.2 per cent of the fiscal value of the residential buildings, 0.2–1.3 per cent on non-residential buildings and 0.4 per cent on agricultural buildings.
-The fiscal value of the buildings has to be updated every three years by valuation, for buildings that have not been acquired during this period.
-Otherwise, the applicable quota of local tax is increased to 5 per cent.
+The fiscal value of the buildings must be updated every three years by valuation.
+Otherwise, the applicable quota of local tax is 5 per cent.